 Stockists of unique vintage and modern beads from 1960s chunky plastic beads, 1970s wooden beads for macrame and brass charms to Czech glass seed beads and fire polished crystals.

-Whether you are a jewellery designer, a hobbyist or just love adornment, you will love creating with our vintage and modern beads which you can buy online or at Sydney craft shows, ICC Darling Harbour in Feb and June.
+Whether you are a jewellery designer, or hobbyist, you will love creating with our vintage and modern beads which you can buy online or at Sydney Craft and Quilt Show, ICC Darling Harbour in June.

 “I founded Etelage in 2002 as a result of never finding the unique style of beads I was after for my own jewellery designs.
 I love inspiring all to awaken their creative soul and seek beauty, slow, artisan and local…the joy of the maker culture!
 Discover our creative tool box and be amazed at what what you find.”